adanSmith01/QRCodeGenerator/README.md

 ## Summary
 This is a **console-based** QR code generator.
-You can save links, security codes or any type of textual information of your choice.
+You can save links and textual information.

 &nbsp;